Lindsay Beougher

 In our first session together, here's what you can expect

-In our first session, the main goal is just to get a clear picture of what’s been going on for you.
-I’ll ask questions about when things started, what your relationships and support system look like, and how you’ve been feeling day‑to‑day.
-I take notes as we talk and really focus on helping you feel comfortable being yourself—no pressure, no judgment.
-After that, our follow‑up sessions are all about exploring practical tools and strategies to help your symptoms feel more manageable.
+Our first session is all about understanding your story.
+We’ll talk about what’s been going on, when things started, what your support system looks like, and how you’ve been feeling day to day.
+I take notes as we talk and focus on helping you feel comfortable and grounded—no pressure, no judgment.
+From there, our follow‑up sessions focus on practical tools, emotional insight, and strategies to help your symptoms feel more manageable and your life feel more aligned.

 The biggest strengths that I bring into our sessions